cryptoAlgorithm/better-uci-docs/index.markdown

   As the engine's reaction to `ucinewgame` can take some time the GUI should always send `isready` after `ucinewgame` to wait for the engine to finish its operation.

-* `position [fen | startpos]  moves ....`
+* `position [fen | startpos] moves ...`

-  Set up the position described in fenstring on the internal board and play the moves on the internal chess board. if the game was played  from the start position the string `startpos` will be sent
+  Set up the position described in a FEN string on the internal board or play the specified moves on the internal chess board.
+  If the game was played  from the start position the string `startpos` will be sent

   Note: no `new` command is needed.
 However, if this position is from a different game than the last position sent to the engine, the GUI should have sent an `ucinewgame` in between.